ZekSurf/Zeks-SurfSchool/ADMIN_DEBUG_ACCESS.md

 # 🔒 Admin Debug Portal Access

 ## Overview
-The admin debug portal is a secure development and troubleshooting tool for the Zeko Surf School booking system.
+The admin debug portal is a secure development and troubleshooting tool for the Zek's Surf School booking system.

 ## Access Information